To inspire creativity and innovation through education, immersive professional experiences and social engagement.

 Both disciplines remained an integral part of the curriculum until the early 1960s when, because of its excellent reputation and administrative integrity, the Pennsylvania Department of Education and the Veterans Administration suggested The College focus solely on Commercial Art.

 In September 2014, The College first offered the Bachelor of Fine Arts degree in Art on the Philadelphia campus.
-In October 2014, The College opened a Los Angeles, California branch campus, Relativity School with programs in art, acting, film, and commercial dance.
+In October 2014, The College opened a Los Angeles, California branch campus, called Studio School with programs in art, acting, contemporary musical theatre+film, film+digital content, commercial dance, and entrepreneurship.